 Putting it the choices into practice

-Ability to describe an organisational state with a selection of possible alternatives means we no longer have to make large impact decisions.
+The ability to describe an organisational state with a selection of possible alternatives means we no longer have to make large-impact decisions.
 Rather, we can change an individual aspect of the system – based on a valid hypothesis – and see the systemic response.
-Through such an evolutionary process, we can transform an organisation towards a target state, or goal.
+We can transform an organisation.
 If a manager is uncertain about truly self-organising teams, then we can take small steps.
-At first reconfiguring part of the organisation’s hierarchy to a more collaborative way of working.
+At first, reconfiguring part of the organisation’s hierarchy to a more collaborative way of working.
 Test whether the manager’s concerns are grounded in their context.
 Then, if the experiment works, we can then slowly reconfigure other parts of the organisation’s Enterprise Scrum instance.
 Continuing to test whether a collaborative model is still appropriate in each new area of the system.

-To find out more about Enterprise Scrum and how to implement this in your organisation consider attending the Certified Business Agility Coach (CBAC) course.
-If you would like to talk to an experienced coach about supporting your implementation, then contact us.
+To find out more about Enterprise Scrum and how to implement this in your organisation then get in touch with our team.